tsgates/arch-wiki-markdown/wiki/ZFS.md

 therefore, configuring ZFS is very straight forward.
 Configuration is done primarily with two commands: zfs and zpool.

-> mkinitramfs hook

-If you are using ZFS on your root filesystem, then you will need to add the ZFS hook to mkinitcpio.conf; if you are not using ZFS for your root filesystem, then you do not need to add the ZFS hook.

-You will need to change your kernel parameters to include the dataset you want to boot.
-You can use zfs=bootfs to use the ZFS bootfs (set via zpool set bootfs=rpool/ROOT/arch rpool) or you can set the kernel parameters to zfs=<pool>/<dataset> to boot directly from a ZFS dataset.

-To see all available options for the ZFS hook:

-     $ mkinitcpio -H zfs

-To use the mkinitcpio hook, you will need to add zfs to your HOOKS in /etc/mkinitcpio.conf:

-    /etc/mkinitcpio.conf

-    ...
-    HOOKS="base udev autodetect modconf encrypt zfs filesystems usbinput" ...

-Note:It is not necessary to use the "fsck" hook with ZFS.
-ZFS automatically fixes any errors that occur within the filesystem.
-However, if the hook is required for another filesystem used on the system, such as ext4, the current ZFS packaging implementation does not yet properly handle fsck requests from mkinitcpio and an error is produced when generating a new ramdisk.

-It is important to place this after any hooks which are needed to prepare the drive before it is mounted.
-For example, if your ZFS volume is encrypted, then you will need to place encrypt before the zfs hook to unlock it first.

-Recreate the ramdisk:

-     # mkinitcpio -p linux
+Note:The following section is ONLY needed if users wish to install their root filesystem to a ZFS volume.
+Users wishing to have a data partition with ZFS do NOT need to read the next section.

 > Automatic Start

 For ZFS to live by its "zero administration" namesake, the zfs daemon must be loaded at startup.
-A benefit to this is that it is not necessary to mount your zpool in /etc/fstab; the zfs daemon imports and mounts one zfs pool automatically.
-The daemon mounts a zfs pool reading the file /etc/zfs/zpool.cache, so the zfs pool that you want to automatically mounted must write the file there.
+A benefit to this is that it is not necessary to mount the zpool in /etc/fstab; the zfs daemon can import and mount zfs pools automatically.
+The daemon mounts the zfs pools reading the file /etc/zfs/zpool.cache.

-Set a pool as to be automatically mounted by the zfs daemon:
+For each pool you want automatically mounted by the zfs daemon execute:

     # zpool set cachefile=/etc/zfs/zpool.cache <pool>